4levity/crossoff/Crossoff/README.md

 Crossoff app works with crossoff-server to scan barcodes using an Android device camera.

-On a successful barcode scan, it will attempt to contact crossoff-server at this hardcoded address:
+On a successful barcode scan, by default it will attempt to contact crossoff-server at this configured address:

     http://10.0.2.2:8080